This post is the first in the series of the Magento 2 Admin Panel guide. In this one, we’ll make our acquaintance with store’s admin and learn about:

 To do this, simply change the attributes for their German variants and press Save.

 You can check the changes in the Customer View mode.
-Choose German in up right corner and find the product we configured.
+Choose German in the up right corner and find the product we configured.

 How to configure product scope